antonlogvinenko/rust-by-example/README.md

 # rust-by-example
-Samples from Rust by Example book
+Code from Rust by Example.
+Readme summary from the Rust Book.

 ## Ownership & borrowing
-### ownership & copy vs move
+### Ownership & Copy vs Move
 * known size => stack, unknown stack => heap; tradeoffs
 * ownership is introduced for managing heap data (freeing memory, but only freeing once)
 * ownership extended for all types